 But Tijuana is also more than beer and food.
-After 9/11 there was a sharp drop in American tourism due to long lines at the border.
-The locals started to take back their culture and grow their city organically, which opened up more enjoyable attractions and activities such as:
+After September 11th, there was a sharp drop in American tourism due to long lines at the border.
+Since then, the locals started to take back their culture and grow their city organically, which opened up more enjoyable attractions and activities such as:

 - Tijuana Cultural Center